 Laura Champagne is a CVT (certified veterinary technician) and a lead veterinary surgical/anesthesia nurse at BluePearl Veterinary Partners in Waltham, MA.
 She is also the Advisory Board Chair for Minuteman Vocational High Schools animal science program.

 ‘My program was both very educational and fun.
 The instructor was amazing and made everything a whole lot more interesting and engaging.
 The lessons were well planned and taught us about all sorts of different niches of veterinary medicine.
-I learned so much and gained so much inspiration to be a veterinarian.
-A truly wonderful teacher.
 I also loved how much hands-on experience we got and the field trips were great.’

 BioSTEM Award, 2018, J&J • Top Summer Science Program, 2011-2019, NY Times/ThoughtCo.com • Top Robotics Program, 2017, RoboLoco • Best Medicine Program, 2018, ParentMap • Top Biomedical Engineering, StockTalk.com •